nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ## Poetry

-Poetry is used in lieu of the `virtualenv` commands and is leveraged in both environments.
-The virtual environment will provide all the Python packages required to manage the development environment such as **Invoke**.
+Poetry is used in lieu of the "virtualenv" commands and is leveraged in both environments.
+The virtual environment will provide all of the Python packages required to manage the development environment such as **Invoke**.
 See the [Local Development Environment](#local-poetry-development-environment) section to see how to install Nautobot if you're going to be developing locally (i.e. not using the Docker container).

-The `pyproject.toml` file outlines all the relevant dependencies for the project:
+The `pyproject.toml` file outlines all of the relevant dependencies for the project:

 - `tool.poetry.dependencies` - the main list of dependencies.
-- `tool.poetry.dev-dependencies` - development dependencies, to facilitate linting, testing, and documentation building.
+- `tool.poetry.group.dev.dependencies` - development dependencies, to facilitate linting, testing, and documentation building.

 The `poetry shell` command is used to create and enable a virtual environment managed by Poetry, so all commands ran going forward are executed within the virtual environment.
-This is similar to running the `source venv/bin/activate` command with `virtualenv`.
+This is similar to running the `source venv/bin/activate` command with virtualenvs.
 To install project dependencies in the virtual environment, you should run `poetry install` - this will install **both** project and development dependencies.

 For more details about Poetry and its commands please check out its [online documentation](https://python-poetry.org/docs/).